FoodSentimentObservatory/pyMSSQL/README.md

 *  a csv count containing counts of how many tweets containing a given keyword are there after retweet removal, how many of them are from Scotland and how many are from England

 * for each keyword set from a location, a text file is created, which is in a ready to use format for jst, only needs to be copied to the data folder of jst

+** Note: ** follow the folder structer from the result-paths tag in the config file, as it makes it easier to differentiate between sprint results.

 ## After processing